EdvardRornes/FYS-STK4155/Project1/README.md

 ### Part e:

 - [x] (Week 38) Show that $\mathbb{E}[(\boldsymbol y-\tilde{\boldsymbol y})^2]=\text{Bias}[\tilde y]+\text{Var}[\tilde y]+\sigma^2$ where $\text{Bias}[\tilde y]=\mathbb{E}\left[(\boldsymbol y-\mathbb E[\tilde{\boldsymbol y}])^2\right]$ and $\text{Var}[\tilde y]=\mathbb E\left[(\tilde{\boldsymbol y}-\mathbb E[\tilde{\boldsymbol y}])^2\right]=\frac 1n\sum_i (\tilde y_i-\mathbb E[\tilde{\boldsymbol y}])^2$
-- [x] Perform a bias-variance analysis of the Franke function by studying the MSE value as a function of the complexity of the model. **ER: Isn't this just what we did by checking the MSE/R2 for the various polynomial degrees?**
+- [ ] Perform a bias-variance analysis of the Franke function by studying the MSE value as a function of the complexity of the model.
+Here we need to calculate the Bias and the Variance and plot these to perform an analysis.

 ### Part f:

 - [x] Implement the $k$-fold cross-validation algorithm (using Scikit-Learn) and evaluate again the MSE function resulting from the test folds.
+- [ ] Make it so that we dont have a billion files for the above.
+Probably just pick the particular values of $\lambda$ which are reasonable from the above discussions.

 ### Part g: